 FAQ for betting in Iowa

-What is the legal betting age in Iowa?
+What is the legal sports betting age in Iowa?

-The legal age to place a bet on sports in the state of Iowa is 21 years of age.
+The minimum age required to bet on sports in the state of Iowa is 21 years of age.

-Do I have to live in Iowa to place a bet?
+Do I have to live in Iowa to make a bet?

 No, the sports betting options in the state of Iowa are not limited to residents of the state.
 Creating an account can be done from anywhere.
 However, you will have to be physically in the state before you can make a wage.
 Geolocation services track your physical location.

 Do Iowa online sportsbooks accept credit card deposits?